imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-fruits.md

 ---
-title: 'What does it mean to dream about fruits?'
+title: 'What Does It Mean to Dream About Fruits?'
 pubDate: '2024-07-29T05:00:00Z'
 description: 'Discover the meaning of dreaming about fruits and how different types of fruits can reflect important aspects of your life and emotions.'
 author: 'AnalyzeMyDream'